Pain is commonly felt on the lower right side of the abdomen, but can affect many areas of the gut.

-- Blood tests
+- Blood tests.

 - CT scans - X-rays are used to make a 3-dimensional picture of the bowel.

-There is no current cure for Crohn's disease, although there are treatments that can help control the disease by reducing the number of times a patient experiences recurrences.
+There is no cure for Crohn's disease, although there are treatments that can help control the disease by reducing the number of times a patient experiences recurrences.

 Crohn's disease treatment depends on:

-- Where the inflammation is (location)
+- Where the inflammation is situated.

-- The severity of the disease
+- The severity of the disease.

-- The patient's response to previous treatment for recurring symptoms
+- The patient's response to previous treatment for recurring symptoms.

 Medication for Crohn's disease